 Cicada Damage to Plants and Trees

 Periodical cicadas may attack virtually any tree.
 The only trees that are fairly safe from their numbers are those that excrete sap, such as pine trees.
+Annual cicadas typically cause only minimal, non-permanent damage to mature trees, such as tip browning and some leaf wilting due to the laying of eggs in the branch tips.

 Some trees and plants that are most likely to incur damage are apple trees, young grapevines, small trees, and shrubs.
 Because of this, it is recommended that those who own or plant orchards or nurseries know the life cycles of periodical cicadas in their area and refrain from planting trees or shrubs in the year or two before an expected emergence.